 Please post and spread the word to your networks!
 Call for Submissions

-Our 2013 anthology arrived at Libraries and Schools across the State of Oregon in April.
-To pick up a free copy for yourself, stop by our main office in Salem, or give us a call.
+Our 2014 anthology arrived at libraries and schools across the State of Oregon in April.
+To pick up a free copy for yourself, stop by our main office in Salem, or contact us.